Broward County, Florida • Public records & oversight

 About Deflock Broward

-Deflock Broward is a county-level public records and oversight project that documents how automated license plate reader (ALPR) systems operate in Broward County — including how they create searchable records of vehicle movements — and equips residents with verified information to advocate for their removal.
+A county-level public records and oversight project that documents how automated license plate reader (ALPR) systems operate in Broward County — and equips residents with verified information to advocate for their removal.

 Purpose